Last Updated: August 26, 2021

 - Make a budget chart and stick to it.
 Students will be able to track their expenses through online apps made for this purpose and also notice when they exceed the limit that they have set for themselves.

-- Students who plan to live outside the campus will have to start by looking for close-by locations that will reduce their duration of commute and have a reduced amount of rent.
+- Students who plan to live outside the campus will have to start by looking for nearby locations that will reduce their duration of commute and have a reduced amount of rent.

 - Sharing apartments and carpooling can dramatically reduce the cost of living.